-Are you curious as to how to build a profitable blog while working full-time?
+Are you curious about how to build a profitable blog while working full-time?

 I asked Michelle from Making Sense of Cents questions that I’d want the answers to – to make your blogging journey a little bit easier.